blend-os/website/docs/reference/nerdy-stuff/immutability.md

 !!! warning "This is a work in progress!"

+Immutablility means you can't edit system files directly.
+This is required to preserve [atomicity](atomicity.md), allows [tracks](../configs/system.md#tracks) to work properly and prevents you from destroying your system by accident.

 blendOS's immutability is layered, like any other immutable distro.
 Here's how it works:

 (mermaid chart here)